dirigible-io/dirigible-io.github.io/docs-help/docs/development/concepts/rest.md

 .execute();
 ```

-These shortcut methods share the same names with those in `Resource` that are used for defining HTTP method handlers: `get`, `post`, `put`, `delete` and its alias `remove`, but differ in signature (first argument is a string for the resource path) and the return type (the `HttpController` instance, instead of `ResourceMethod`).
+These shortcut methods share the same names with those in `Resource` that are used for defining HTTP method handlers: `get`, `post`, `put`, `delete` and its alias `remove`, but differ in signature (first argument is a string for the resource path) and the return type (the HttpController instance, instead of ResourceMethod).

 They are useful as a compact mechanism if you intend to build something simple and simplistic, such as a single resource and one or few handler functions for it.
 You will not be able to go much further with this API so if you consider anything even slightly more sophisticated you should look into the fluent API of `resource` instead: `rs.service().resource("")`.

+!!!
+Note
-> Note that the scope of these shortcut methods is the controller, not the resource.
+	Note that the scope of these shortcut methods is the controller, not the resource.
 That has effect on the method chaining.
 For clean code, do not confuse despite the similar names and avoid mixing them.

 ### Defining content types that an API consumes and produces